The fundamental category of a stratified space: Cosheaves and complete spreads

 The notion of a sheaf and the correspondence of sheaves and \'etale spaces are well-known.
 In contrast cosheaves are rarely discussed and there are few references.
 A further complication is that, unlike the case of sheaves, a cosheaf of abelian groups is not simply a cosheaf of sets whose cosections have compatible abelian group structures.
 Thus the theories of cosheaves of sets and of abelian groups are different.
 (The reason is that, whilst the underlying set of a product of abelian groups is just the product of the underlying sets of the abelian groups, the same is not true for coproducts --- the coproduct of sets is the disjoint union whereas the coproduct of abelian groups is the direct sum.)

-This appendix provides the necessary background for the use of cosheaves in this paper, and in particular explains the correspondence between cosheaves on a space $X$ and locally-connected, uniquely complete spreads over $X$.
-Surprisingly, this result seems to be new --- it is a minor generalisation of the results of \cite[\S 5,6]{funk} which treats the special case in which $X$ is a complete metric space.
+This appendix provides the necessary background for the use of cosheaves in this paper, and in particular explains the correspondence between certain cosheaves, namely the spatial cosheaves, on a space $X$ and locally-connected, uniquely complete spreads over $X$.
+It is a simplified exposition of some of the results from \cite[\S 5,6]{funk}.

 A \defn{precosheaf} of sets on a topological space $X$ is a functor $\cosh{F}: \open{X} \to \cat{Set}$ from the category of open subsets of $X$ and inclusions to the category of sets.
 Elements of $\cosh{F}(U)$ are called \defn{cosections} over $U$, and the maps $\cosh{F}(U)\to \cosh{F}(V)$ for $U \subset V$ are called \defn{extensions}.
 A \defn{cosheaf} of sets on $X$ is a precosheaf which preserves colimits, \ie for any collection $\{U_i\}$ of open sets $\cosh{F}\left(\bigcup_i U_i\right)$ is the colimit of